Private conversations with the icons of tech, media, and culture.

 CEO of Zoox

 Aicha Evans joined Zoox as the Chief Executive Officer in February 2019.
 Prior to Zoox, Evans served as Senior Vice president and Chief Strategy Officer at intel Corporation, driving the company’s transformation from a PC-centric to a data centric company.
 Previously, she ran the company’s wireless efforts and oversaw a global team of 7,000 engineers.
 Evans is a member of the Supervisory Board of SAP.
-Coming early 2022.
+Coming soon.

 Fidji Simo is the CEO of Instacart.
 A renowned strategy and product leader, Simo has led teams through the creation, launch, and management of some of the world’s most popular consumer technology products.
 Prior to Instacart, she spent a decade at Facebook, most recently as the Vice President and Head of the Facebook App, and oversaw many major products including News Feed, Video, Marketplace, and Gaming.
 Her passion for marketplaces was cultivated early in her career, when she worked as a strategy manager at eBay.
 She currently serves on the board of Shopify and is the co-founder and board member of multidisciplinary medical organization Metrodora.
 Coming soon.